The support that donors give to educational institutions is invaluable.

 Stay Positive (People Still Want to Support!)

-But Inside Higher Ed reports that since the end of April 2020, community colleges raised 47% more in the first nine months of 2020 than they did in all of 2019.
-Indeed, many VanillaSoft customers ran their most successful phonathon campaigns ever in FY21.
+For instance, even in the midst of COVID-19, people didn’t stop donating.
+Community colleges raised 47% more in the first nine months of 2020 than they did in all of 2019.
+Indeed, many VanillaSoft customers ran their most successful phone fundraising campaigns ever in FY21.
+Inside Higher Ed reports that since the end of April 2020, community colleges raised 47% more in the first nine months of 2020 than they did in all of 2019.
+Indeed, many VanillaSoft customers ran their most successful phone fundraising campaigns ever in FY21.

-It’s important to remember that generally speaking people in a crisis want to help other people in a crisis.
+It’s important to remember that, generally speaking, people in a crisis want to help others who are also struggling.

 Omnichannel Outreach

-With the help of email, direct mail, SMS, video, and social media, why are you still only telefundraising?
+With the help of email, direct mail, SMS, video, and social media, why are you still only doing phone fundraising?

 For instance, donors who prefer social media won’t miss the content in your newsletter because you also post it on Twitter, LinkedIn, and Facebook.
 That means you can occupy multiple spaces and not miss a single beat.